 Estimate the average size of your web pages in kilobytes (KB).

 Here, we highly recommend you to use the Pingdom Website Speed Test Tool.
 You just need to find a webpage that is much similar to your expected page, and then, test its speed using this special tool.
-In the result bracket, you can know its page size in either KB or MB.
+In the resulting bracket, you can know its page size in either KB or MB.
 And the number can be used as your estimated page size.

 For a new website, the daily visitors might be ranging from 100 to 400 for the initial 6 months.
 If you want to own an e-commerce site, the number can be double or even triple.